Chart Color Schemes

 Population growth drivers in Redhead are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-Redhead's population, as of November 2025, is approximately 3,833.
-This figure represents an increase of 48 individuals since the 2021 Census, which recorded a population of 3,785 people.
-The estimated resident population from the ABS in June 2024 was 3,788, with an additional 289 validated new addresses since the Census date contributing to this growth.
-This results in a population density ratio of 1,041 persons per square kilometer, comparable to averages seen across other locations assessed by AreaSearch.
-Redhead's growth rate of 1.3% since the census places it within 1.6 percentage points of the SA3 area (2.9%), indicating competitive growth fundamentals.
-Interstate migration accounted for approximately 51.9% of overall population gains in recent periods.
+Redhead's population was approximately 3,833 as of November 2025.
+This figure represents an increase of 48 people from the 2021 Census count of 3,785.
+The change is inferred from ABS data showing an estimated resident population of 3,788 in June 2024 and an additional 289 validated new addresses since the Census date.
+This results in a population density ratio of 1,041 persons per square kilometer, comparable to averages seen across other areas assessed by AreaSearch.
+Redhead's growth rate of 1.3% since the census is within 1.6 percentage points of the SA3 area average (2.9%), indicating competitive growth fundamentals.
+Interstate migration contributed approximately 51.9% of overall population gains in recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilizes NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
-Based on projected demographic shifts, an above median population growth is expected for Australian non-metropolitan areas like Redhead.
-The latest annual ERP population numbers project a growth of 655 persons by 2041, reflecting a total increase of 14.8% over the 17-year period.
+For projections, AreaSearch uses ABS/Geoscience Australia data for each SA2 area released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with a base year of 2021.
+Growth rates by age group are applied to all areas from 2032 to 2041.
+Based on these projections, the area is expected to expand by 655 persons to 2041, reflecting an increase of 14.8% in total over the 17-year period.

 Frequently Asked Questions - Population